microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraNamedLocationPolicy.md

 # New-EntraNamedLocationPolicy

-## SYNOPSIS
+## Synopsis
-Creates a new named location policy in Microsoft Entra ID.
+creates a new named location policy in Microsoft Entra ID.

-## SYNTAX
+## Syntax

 ```powershell
 New-EntraNamedLocationPolicy